mwpenny/portal64-still-alive/README.md

 - [ ] Door at end of room 2, chamber 10 isnt rendered properly
 - [ ] various visual glitches when running NTSC on PAL console #65
 - [ ] various visual glitches when running PAL on NTSC console #65
+- [x] Held objects to a funny rotation bit
 - [x] Glass can be walked through from one side on multiple levels (0,1,4,...)
 - [x] Chell animation problem (fixed itself, investigate)
 - [x] investigate chell animation